Brian Wilson (album): "Baby Let Your Hair Grow Long"

 "Baby Let Your Hair Grow Long" is a spiritual sequel to Wilson's "Caroline, No" that implores a woman to regain her innocence by growing out her hair.
 Wilson called it a "romantic sexual song", explaining that he had intended for it to be a love song, "but then I put in a couple of sexual lines."
 Asked if he was singing to the same woman as in "Caroline, No", Wilson responded, "No, it’s still the same mood.
 That mood is sexual."

 Regarding the lyric "I can't wait to see that change in you / You can do it just the way you used to do", Carlin notes that Wilson sings the line in falsetto, "just the way he used to do".
 Biographer David Leaf surmised that the line may have been inspired by "an old friend urging Brian to pick up his Fender bass, to 'do it the way you used to do.'"

 "Little Children"

-"Little Children", according to Carlin, is a "calliope-like dash through Brian's dreamy/nightmarish reflections on childhood."
-It is an older song that was written in the late 1970s.
-Wilson said that it is "about how little children are marching along" with "a playful sound to it, a background track of a youthful nature."
-He intended for the song to convince listeners that "little kids are really cool .. there’s no responsibility when you’re a kid, and I admire the freedom from responsibility that kids have.
+"Little Children" was originally demoed during the sessions for The Beach Boys Love You in 1976.
+Wilson said that the song is "about how little children are marching along" and that it has "a playful sound to it, a background track of a youthful nature."
+He goes on to say that he had intended for the song to convince listeners that "little kids are really cool .. there’s no responsibility when you’re a kid, and I admire the freedom from responsibility that kids have.
 I’m jealous of it … That track was done as an attempt to make people feel younger."

+According to Carlin, "Little Children" is a "calliope-like dash through Brian's dreamy/nightmarish reflections on childhood."
 Fricke referred to the track as having a "bright, Spectoresque sparkle" likely influenced by "Da Doo Ron Ron" (1964) and "Mountain of Love" (1960).